Mario10100MC/Hackintosh-E571-32JB-EFI/README.md

 **BS-OC** - Big Sur(Opencore)
 ```
-this efi is actually the lightest of the ones in here(Roughly 12-13ish MB),
+this efi is actually the lightest of the ones in here(Roughly 12-13ish MB uncompressed),
 because it uses different kexts than the CTLNA-OC and even the CTLNA-CLVR
 though you will be needing to inject the VodooHDA.kext to an kext injectior of some kind
 the link: https://www.insanelymac.com/forum/topic/314406-voodoohda-297/page/21/